open-contracting/ocdskit/README.rst

 Upgrades packages and releases from an old version of OCDS to a new version.

+Warns if any information is lost in the upgrade.

 ::

     cat tests/fixtures/realdata/release-package-1.json | ocdskit upgrade 1.0:1.1 > out.json